SiaFoundation/siad/modules/renter/README.md

 repair loop.
 If a stuck chunk is found then a signal is sent to the stuck loop.
 Once the entire renter's directory has been updated within the healthCheckInterval the health loop sleeps until the time interval has passed.

+### Repair Subsystem
+**Key Files**

+// TODO - expand
+The following describes the work flow of how the Renter repairs files.

+There are 3 main functions that work together to make up Sia's file repair mechanism, `threadedUpdateRenterHealth`, `threadedUploadAndRepairLoop`, and `threadedStuckFileLoop`.
+These 3 functions will be referred to as the health loop, the repair loop, and the stuck loop respectively.

 #### Repair Loop
 The repair loop is responsible for repairing the renter's files, this includes